bigbluedisco/tech-challenge/backend/v1/README.md

 ## Guidelines

 - We value a clean, simple working solution.
 Some code is already provided, so that you just have to write over it.
-- The project must be submitted as a git repository (github, bitbucket, gitlab).
-Repository must avoid containing the words `bigblue` and `challenge`.
+- The project must be submitted as a private git repository (github, bitbucket, gitlab) or a zip file.
 - Having unit tests is a strong bonus.

 ## The project